A Quick Guide to Audio Description Laws and Lawsuits

 Do you still have more questions about audio description?
-Read The Ultimate Guide to Audio Description.
+Read The Beginner’s Guide to Audio Description

 Disclaimer: This blog post is written for educational and general information purposes only, and does not constitute specific legal advice.
 This blog should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.

 Universal design for learning, also known as UDL, is the design of products and environments to be usable by all types of people without the need for adaptation or specialized design.
 UDL is all about giving learners options.
 Students are composed of…

 Top 5 Use Cases for Live Auto Captioning

 Many brands and organizations are turning to remote, online videos as a way to engage with their audiences, especially when they aren’t able to connect in person.
 For those with busy schedules or in moments of uncertainty, this form of content provides…